marijnh/moduleserve/README.md

    else or proxy in some uncautious way, you are putting yourself at risk.

+ * This does everything syncronously, both on client and server.

  * This is a hack that I am using for my own development, not generally-useful, supported software.
 You might be able to make use of it, but if you run into a problem, you should try to debug it